GEGorm/Gennadiy_Gorm_Porfolio/index.md

 # About
 <img align="right" src="Foto.jpg" style="margin:0px 0px 0px 50px">
-A Junior Data Scientist with **10+ years of experience in developing and implementing ERP** systems in commercial and financial companies.
+**Python Developer** with profience in **Django** Backend Development and **Data Science**.
+I have **10+ years of experience in developing and implementing ERP** systems in commercial and financial companies.
 Recent **Practicum by Yandex School of Data** graduate with 13 completed DS projects.
 Able to manage large databases and optimize performance as well as understand business goals, and extract benefits from companies' data.
 Additional accomplishments - the course **Mathematics for Data Science** from Otus Education.
-Currently, I keep improving my Python programming skill on course **Python backend developer** by Yandex Practicum.
+Currently, I keep improving my Python programming skill on course **Python backend developer**.

-Find out more about my experience on my <a href="https://www.linkedin.com/in/gormulinskiy/">LinkedIn</a> profile.
+Find out more about my experience on my <a href="https://www.linkedin.com/in/gegorm/">LinkedIn</a> profile.

 # Projects Overview
 Projects completed during "Python Backend Developer" and "Data Scientist" Yandex.Practicum professional programs